 - An initial LSA must contain at least one red area (as defined by map S4 i.e. >0.12 sq km = 5 MW) and preferably at least one amber area (<5 MW) of potential resource.
-Initial LSAs cannot be defined by amber areas alone: - Initial LSAs must have a minimum size of 0.5 sq km); - Initial LSAs should not be intersected by a class 1 or class 2 highway.
+Initial LSAs cannot be defined by amber areas alone; - Initial LSAs must have a minimum size of 0.5 sq km); - Initial LSAs should not be intersected by a class 1 or class 2 highway.
 Minor roads can intersect land parcels; - Initial LSAs should not include a statutory environmental designation (e.g. SPA, SAC, SSSI), although non-statutory designations may be included (such as woodland and buildings).
-Statutory heritage designations can be included as setting can be considered at site specific development proposal stage; - Initial LSAs should reflect topography e.g. two hilltops separated by a valley should not be joined together; - Boundaries have been drawn "tight" to clusters of least constrained land parcels, so some "outliers" have been excluded but it may be possible to draw them into refined initial LSA boundaries provided constraints are not included or the other criteria above broken: - It may be possible to cluster some of the initial LSAs together following landscape susceptibility assessment.
+Statutory heritage designations can be included as setting can be considered at site specific development proposal stage; - Initial LSAs should reflect topography e.g. two hilltops separated by a valley should not be joined together; - Boundaries have been drawn "tight" to clusters of least constrained land parcels, so some "outliers" have been excluded but it may be possible to draw them into refined initial LSA boundaries provided constraints are not included or the other criteria above broken; - It may be possible to cluster some of the initial LSAs together following landscape susceptibility assessment. - In this step, areas that overlap with the NDF priority areas are constrained out since they are treated as part of the NDF calculation.

-Having applied the above criteria, 4 initial LSAs have been identified for landscape assessment
+Having applied the above criteria, 3 initial LSAs have been identified for landscape assessment

-8.2.16 Solar PV Farm -Landscape Assessment
+8.2.16 Solar PV Farm - Landscape Assessment

 The assessment of landscape sensitivity is a combination of determining landscape value and landscape susceptibility.
-The interaction of four categories of landscape value and four categories of landscape susceptibility enable the generation of sixteen box matrix (Table 19) from which, six categories of overall landscape sensitivity have been identified.
-Each category of overall sensitivity has been defined as set out in Table 20 below
+The interaction of four categories of landscape value and four categories of landscape susceptibility enable the generation of sixteen box matrix (Table 20) from which, six categories of overall landscape sensitivity have been identified.
+Each category of overall sensitivity has been defined as set out in Table 21 below.

-Table 19: Landscape Sensitivity Assessment Matrix
+Table 20: Landscape Sensitivity Assessment Matrix